 Welcome to the official website of the Pegram Fire Department.
 This website serves as the foundation for public information and social media for our organization.
 This site can be used to learn the basic information about our organization such as our location, contacting us and in general what we are about.
 This site is not updated as often as our official Facebook page.
 Our Facebook page is updated on a regular basis.
 It is used for public service and community announcements and the latest pictures and videos of incidents and other departmental events.
 Click on the Facebook logo to be linked to our Facebook page.
 Once there, be sure to "Like" our page so you can receive updates and posts from us in your Facebook news feed.

 Welcome to the Pegram Volunteer Fire Department's home page.
 We are located at 308 Highway 70 in Pegram, Tennessee.
 Pegram is located in Southeastern Cheatham County bordering Metro Nashville Davidson County.
 We are owned and are a department of the Town of Pegram.
-PFD is an all volunteer fire department and we currently staff 20 members 24 -7, including Paramedics, EMT-IV's and medical first responders.
+PFD is an all volunteer fire department and we currently staff 20 members 24 -7, including A-EMT's and Emergency Medical Responders.

 PFD's fire district consists of roughly 30 square miles and includes the Town of Pegram corporate limits and Pegram addresses outside the corporate limits.
 PFD proudly maintains an ISO rating of a 5/8B.
 For more information on the Pegram Fire Department, please visit the rest of our site.
 If you are interested in becoming a volunteer with our department, click on the Join Now tab at the top of this page.

 Click link above to obtain a permit online or to obtain the phone number for the County where you will be performing the open burn.
 Permits are free of charge but are required annually for any opening burning between Oct 15 and May 15.